Avirup-R/AutoGPT/README.md

-An simple implementation of AutoGPT.
+A simple implementation of AutoGPT.